 - The procurement for the borrowing company becomes smooth and need not go in search of the lender to finance the transaction.

-- The shares received by the vendor in case of equity financing can be no value if the borrower company goes liquid and files for bankruptcy.
+- The shares received by the vendor in case of equity financing can be of no value if the borrower company goes liquid and files for bankruptcy.

-- During a recession or when the economy is not performing well, companies usually chose the option to go for vendor financing to solve their liquidity problems and help their cause with working capital managementWorking Capital ManagementWorking Capital Management refers to the management of the capital that the company requires for financing its daily business operations.
+- During a recession or when the economy is not performing well, companies usually choose to go for vendor financing to solve their liquidity problems and help their cause with working capital managementWorking Capital ManagementWorking Capital Management refers to the management of the capital that the company requires for financing its daily business operations.
 It is important for the company in order to maximize its operational efficiency, manage its short term liabilities and assets properly, avoiding the underutilization of the resources and avoiding the overtrading, etc..

 - The vendor charges higher interest than the usual banks for the borrower when they know the borrower has limited options to finance the sales.